Logeshvar2004/Retail-Analysis/README.md

 - **Age and Gender Classification:** Integrates pre-trained Caffe models for age and gender detection.
 - **Kalman Filter:** Applies Kalman Filter for smooth tracking of object positions.
 - **Dwell Time Calculation:** Records the dwell time of individuals standing in the same place for more than a specified duration.
-- **Data Logging:** Saves relevant data (ID, age, gender, dwell time) to a CSV file if the person remains in the same position.
+- **Data Logging:** Saves relevant data (ID, age, gender, dwell time, zone) to a CSV file if the person remains in the same position.

 ### Requirements
 - Python 3.10 or later